35percent/11tystarter/src/posts/aylesbury-estate-legal-challenge-goes-to-the-high-court.md

 The legal challenge against Southwark Council’s decision to approve the latest phase of the Aylesbury redevelopment will be heard in the High Court in the Strand next Tuesday 28 November.

-The challenge is being brought by long-term Aylesbury resident and [housing campaigner Aysen Dennis](https://southwarknews.co.uk/area/southwark/aylesbury-estate-residents-legal-battle-with-southwark-council-edges-closer/) and relates to Phase 2B.
+The challenge is being brought by long-term Aylesbury resident and [housing campaigner Aysen Dennis](https://southwarknews.co.uk/area/southwark/aylesbury-estate-residents-legal-battle-with-southwark-council-edges-closer/) and relates to Phase 2B, covering much of Wendover, plus Winslow, Ravenstone and Padbury..
 Aysen is being represented by the [Public Interest Law Centre (PILC)](https://www.pilc.org.uk/gentrification-project/) and barrister [Alex Shuttock of Landmark Chambers](https://www.landmarkchambers.co.uk/barristers/alex-shattock).

 ![](img/phase_2b_jr_presentation.png "The Aylesbury planning permission jigsaw - courtesy of PILC")